timesize/monster-oop/04-ruby-rails/intro-ruby/27-28/README.md

 ## Challenges

 *Use `irb` in your terminal for these challenges.
-Feel free to copy your solutions into a file in Sublime so you can reference them later.*
+Feel free to copy your solutions into a file in Atom so you can reference them later.*

 ### Data Types